brokenpylons/MyoLinux/README.md

 ## Contributing

 Please open an issue if you find bugs or any other defficiencies.
 Pull requests are also wellcome.
-Note that by contributing to this project you irrevocably license your work under the MPL 2.0.
+Note that by contributing to this repository you irrevocably license your work under the MPL 2.0.

 ## Porting

 Despite the name, the library might actually also work on Mac and Windows (using Cygwin) without or with minor modifications.
-If anyone is interested in testing the library on other platforms please open an issue and report your findings.
+If anyone is interested in testing the library on other platforms open an issue and please report your findings.

 ## License